byakugan-1/byakugan.io/_posts/2025-11-11-ashigaru-whirlpool-guide.md

 -`0.25 BTC`, with an entry fee of`0.0125 BTC`
 -`0.025 BTC`, with an entry fee of`0.00125 BTC`

-Each mixing cycle usually includes between 5 UTXOs as inputs and outputs.
+Each mixing cycle usually includes 5 UTXOs as inputs and outputs.

 ![Image](/assets/img/ashigaru-whirlpool-guide/01.webp)